 Until then, I will love and hate.

-Until then, I will walk the path called life the best I know how.
+Until then, I will walk the path called life the best way I know.

 Without God, without the Bible, and most certainly without the church.

 My hope is no longer built on nothing less than Jesus’ blood and righteousness.

 My hope is built on the love and goodness of humankind.

 These days, the only gods I see are my family, friends, and fellow humans.

 I devote myself to these gods.

 I worship them.

 That’s enough for me.

 Bruce Gerencser, 63, lives in rural Northwest Ohio with his wife of 42 years.
 He and his wife have six grown children and thirteen awesome grandchildren.
 Bruce pastored Evangelical churches for twenty-five years in Ohio, Texas, and Michigan.
 Bruce left the ministry in 2005, and in 2008 he left Christianity.
 Bruce is now a humanist and an atheist.
 For more information about Bruce, please read the About page.